hilalisadev/coder-cli/docs/coder_cli_all_docs.md

 * [coder](#coder)	 - coder provides a CLI for working with an existing Coder Enterprise installation

 ## coder login

 Authenticate this client for future operations

-### Synopsis

-Authenticate this client for future operations